Resources

 The German government has been worried about being sued by the fossil fuel companies behind the Russian gas pipeline under the Energy Charter Treaty.

-After Russian tanks rolled into Ukraine on Tuesday, German chancellor Olaf Scholz decided to halt the certification of the Nord Stream 2 gas pipeline linking Germany and Russia.
+After Russian tanks rolled into Ukraine on Tuesday, German chancellor Olaf Scholz finally decided to halt the certification of the Nord Stream 2 gas pipeline linking Germany and Russia.

 The RWE case against the implementation of the Dutch climate target provides additional evidence that EU climate law needs provisions to end protection of foreign investment in fossil fuels.